-- Student surveys shall be administered in applicable grade levels annually to gather perception data regarding teacher practice. - Student survey results will inform the rating of Performance Standards 3, 4, 7, and 8 on the Formative Assessment, if available. - Student survey results shall inform the rating of Performance Standards 3, 4, 7, and 8 on the Summative Performance Evaluation.
+- Student surveys shall be administered annually to gather perception data regarding teacher practice. - Student survey results will inform the rating of Performance Standards 3, 4, 7, and 8 on the Formative Assessment, if available. - Student survey results shall inform the rating of Performance Standards 3, 4, 7, and 8 on the Summative Performance Evaluation.